RiccardoGMoschetti/apirehab/docs/azure-function-performance/dot-net-APIs.md

 <img src="https://github.com/RiccardoGMoschetti/apirehab/blob/dd723e412665ea3b43f35d68fc12c2b7089a2063/docs/images/Architecture-API-DotNet-On-Azure-Functions.drawio.png?raw=true"/>.
 You can obtain the original diagrams.net (formerly draw.io) drawing <a href="/docs/drawio/Architecture-API-DotNet-On-Azure-Functions.drawio" download>from this location</a>.

-## What is better, Linux or Windows?
+## Linux vs Windows
-They are very similar, except for the P\*v2 tiers, where Windows is definitely better.
-For the P\*v3 tiers, Linux is more comparable.
-Linux is always *cheaper* (especially in the P\*v3 tiers).
-If your application is stateless, more Linux resources can give you better performance at lower prices and they can definitely be used rather than Windows.
+Linux and Windows exhibit similar performance, except for the Pv2 tiers, where Windows surpasses Linux.
+In the P\*v3 tiers, Linux offers comparable performance and is consistently more cost-effective.
+If your application is stateless, opting for more Linux resources can provide superior performance at lower prices, making them a viable alternative to Windows.

-## The data made available by Vegeta
+## Data from Vegeta
-For every tier of the available Azure Functions, Vegeta gave us the following information: minimum value, mean, 50th percentile (which we consider more revealing than the mean, as the latter is more influenced by outliers, 90th percentile (the data that we considered more important), maximum value.
-For our purposes, we focused on the 95th percentile and we stressed the functions for ten minutes straight.
-We then categorized the performance into:
+Vegeta provided us with the following information for each Azure Functions tier: minimum value, mean, 50th percentile (considered more informative than the mean due to its lower susceptibility to outliers), 90th percentile (the most significant data point), and maximum value.
+For our analysis, we focused on the 95th percentile and subjected the functions to continuous stress for ten minutes.
+We categorized the performance as follows:

-- <span style="color:darkGreen; font-weight:bold">Good</span> performance: at that rate, 95% of API calls take less than 100ms.
-This means that  only 5% of API calls won't be very fast.
+- <span style="color:darkGreen; font-weight:bold">Good</span> performance: In this category, 95% of API calls are completed in less than 100ms, indicating that only a small percentage of API calls may experience slower response times.
-- <span style="color:darkOrange; font-weight:bold">Mediocre</span>: 95% takes less than 1 second.
-This means that 5% of API calls will be slow.
+- <span style="color:darkOrange; font-weight:bold">Mediocre</span>: Here, 95% of API calls are completed in less than 1 second, indicating that a small portion of API calls may be relatively slow.
-- <span style="color:darkRed; font-weight:bold">Barely working</span>: the server won't break, but it will take up to 30 seconds per call to do so.
+- <span style="color:darkRed; font-weight:bold">Barely working</span>: Although the server remains functional, each call may take up to 30 seconds to complete.

-In this test, we did not use B tiers of app functions, as they are not reported as production ready by Microsoft.
+It is important to note that we did not include the B-tier app functions in this test, as Microsoft does not categorize them as production-ready.

 <a id="theResults"></a>
-# The results
+# Results
 ## "S" tiers
 ### Linux tiers